Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: A General Methodology for Two-Stage Randomized Experiments

 \subsection{Variance}

 \citet{hudgens2008toward} derive the variances of $\widehat{\ADE}(a)$ and $\widehat{\ASE}(z;a',a)$ under stratified interference (Assumption~\ref{asm::stratified}).
 However, this is not sufficient for obtaining the variance of our causal quantities, which require the covariance between the elements in $\wY$.
-We first derive the covariance matrix of $\wY$ and then use it to obtain the covariance matrix of our causal quantities of interest, i.e., \ADE, \MDE, and \ASE.
+We first derive the covariance matrix of $\wY$ and then use it to obtain the covariance matrix of \ADE, \MDE, and \ASE.

 The covariance matrix of $\wY$ consists of the variance of $\wY(z,a)$ and the covariance between $\wY(z,a)$ and $\wY(z',a')$.
 Define,